-Enjoying Music With Your Infant, Toddler, & Preschooler
+Enjoying Music with your Infant, Toddler, or Preschooler

 - Music can soothe a child or bring a smile.
 Don’t hesitate to add familiar songs and nursery rhymes to daily routines like diapering, feeding or sleep time.
 They are calming and make these experiences more loving and interactive.

 - Singing lullabies to your child or doing fingerplays like Five Little Monkeys are wonderful ways to touch your child, both emotionally and physically.
 Making music together invites cuddling and creates bonds of affection.

 - Why not play your favorite music and dance with your child?
 You can salsa or waltz, limbo or line dance… add some scarves and pretend to be belly dancers!
 Moving to music encourages physical co-ordination and imagination as you respond to its rhythms and make up steps together.

 - You and your child can create instruments from household things.
 Pie plates are super cymbals.